geiszla/vision-compare/README.md

 Note that most of the default models are trained on COCO, so validation on it is redundant.
 If you still want to use the dataset, you need to modify the `data_generator` in `models_/detector.py` to load it instead of the VOC samples (you can also use `read_coco_annotations` function inside `utilities.py` to read downloaded data to the correct format).

-See the instructions above for installing dependencies for the download script.
+1. Install `pycocotools` using `pip install git+https://github.com/philferriere/cocoapi.git#subdirectory=PythonAPI`

-1. Download the COCO 2017 Train/Val annotations from [their website](https://cocodataset.org/#download) and place it into `data/COCO/annotations` (create directory if doesn't exist)
+2. Download the COCO 2017 Train/Val annotations from [their website](https://cocodataset.org/#download) and place it into `data/COCO/annotations` (create directory if doesn't exist)
-2. Run `python src/download_coco.py` to download evaluation images and their annotations from the COCO dataset (by default, only 500 images and their annotations are downloaded; you can change this by modifying `IMAGE_COUNT` in the script)
+3. Run `python src/download_coco.py` to download evaluation images and their annotations from the COCO dataset (by default, only 500 images and their annotations are downloaded; you can change this by modifying `IMAGE_COUNT` in the script)

 ### Install required packages on Linux